-- serving, and there is no reason to suggest that these sites will not continue to supply these same markets for the foreseeable future. - 4.3.2 Whilst there are 2 aggregate rail head sites in West Berkshire, there is also a third rail depot at Theale that is involved in the "aggregate industry".
+- 4.3.2 Whilst there are 2 aggregate rail head sites in West Berkshire, there is also a third rail depot at Theale that is involved in the "aggregate industry".
 This third site imports cement, and as such this is site is not considered in this report as an aggregate railhead site.
-However the availability of large amounts of cement may result in an inflated demand for aggregates in the locality that are then use to make concrete. - 4.3.3 Prior to being dissolved, the South East England Regional Assembly (SEERA) commissioned a report on Aggregate Wharves and Rail Depots in South East England30.
+However the availability of large amounts of cement may result in an inflated demand for aggregates in the locality that are then use to make concrete. - 4.3.3 Prior to being dissolved, the South East England Regional Assembly (SEERA) commissioned a report on Aggregate Wharves and Rail Depots in South East England36.
 This report did not include any specific detail for aggregate sales or information about sites capacities for reasons of confidentiality.
 The report did however suggest that Berkshire was receiving aggregates from the East Midlands, East of England, South West and Wales in 2006.
 The report concludes that considerable growth in rail freight demand can be expected up to 2030 and that additional capacity will be required, if these unconstrained forecasts are to be met.
 Significant railway lines where forecasted demand is likely to exceed existing freight path supply with potential specific impact on Berkshire include: - Southampton Reading West Midlands - GWML Reading to London - East and West coast mainlines - 4.3.4 The report concluded that the freight path capacity is likely to be the major restricting factor for further supply to the south east region.
 Assessments of the wharves and rail depots' potential maximum capacity however, show that the maximum theoretical capacity at a south east level is sufficient to handle the forecasted growth in aggregates demands, subject to suitable safeguarding measures remaining or being enhanced, where necessary.
 The Padworth Sidings site was identified in the RMLP as a potential location for a new rail linked aggregates depot.
 However, part of the Padworth sidings site has been re-developed and recent works, undertaken by Network Rail as part of the electrification of the railway line, have now completely severed the Padworth sidings from the main line.
 The report provided the following details which are of relevance to this Local Aggregates Assessment:

-30 Aggregate Wharves and Rail Depots in South East England.
+36 Aggregate Wharves and Rail Depots in South East England.
 Prepared for SEERA by MDS Transmodal Limited, February 2009.

-Area Existing volume Maximum Capacity Depot Name (tonnes) (tonnes) (sq m) Theale Foster Yeoman 20,600 Redacted Redacted Theale Hanson 34,200 Redacted Redacted Colnbrook Foster Yeoman 34,000 Redacted Redacted Eastleigh Foster Yeoman 16,000 Redacted Redacted 12,800 Botley Foster Yeoman Redacted Redacted Fareham Hanson 11,000 Redacted Redacted Total based on operator returns 31 128,600 2,090,000 3,800,000 Estimated additional capacity from 617.000 617.000 sites that did not respond 3 Total Rail Capacity of the South East including Kent, Medway and West 7,197,000 Sussex
+Depot Name Area (sq m) Existing volume (tonnes) Maximum Capacity (tonnes) Theale Foster Yeoman 20,600 Redacted Redacted Theale Hanson 34,200 Redacted Redacted Colnbrook Foster Yeoman 34,000 Redacted Redacted Eastleigh Foster Yeoman 16,000 Redacted Redacted Botley Foster Yeoman 12,800 Redacted Redacted Fareham Hanson 11,000 Redacted Redacted Total based on operator returns 37 128,600 2,090,000 3,800,000 Estimated additional capacity from sites that did not respond 38 - 617,000 617,000 Total Rail Capacity of the South East including Kent, Medway and West Sussex 7,197,000